kunhwiko/concepts/cloud/kubernetes/E-readiness.md

 ##### Init Containers
 ```
 a) Containers that run to completion before all other containers start.
-b) Init containers can provide setup scripts and take care of non-deterministic initializations.
+These containers can provide setup scripts and
+   take care of non-deterministic initializations.
-c) Init containers can be configured such that probes will start only after init containers are started.
+b) Init containers can be configured such that probes will start only after init containers are started.
+c) If multiple init containers exist, they will run one at a time in sequential order.
+If any fail, the pod will restart
+   until the containers succeed.
 ```

 ##### Readiness Gates